Haynes

 AreaSearch analysis reveals Haynes recording weaker employment conditions than most comparable areas nationwide

-The area appears to offer limited employment opportunities locally, as indicated by the count of Census working population versus resident population.
-Over a 12-month period ending in September 2025, employment increased by 3.2% alongside labour force growth of 3.2%, keeping the unemployment rate relatively stable.
-In contrast, Greater Perth saw employment rise by 2.9%, with labour force growth of 3.0% and a marginal increase in unemployment.
-State-level data to November 25 shows WA employment contracted by 0.27%, losing 5,520 jobs, with the state unemployment rate at 4.6%, compared to the national rate of 4.3%.
-National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Haynes's employment mix suggests local employment should increase by 6.5% over five years and 13.9% over ten years, assuming no changes in population projections.
+The area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+In the 12-month period ending in May-25, employment increased by 3.3% alongside labour force growth of 3.3%, keeping the unemployment rate relatively stable.
+By comparison, Greater Perth recorded employment growth of 2.9% and labour force growth of 3.0%, with a marginal increase in unemployment.
+National employment forecasts from Jobs and Skills Australia projected national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Haynes's employment mix suggested local employment should increase by 6.5% over five years and 13.9% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment